reem777KSU/td_dataset/README.md

         -- Total number of files (any kind).

     SOURCE_FILES        INTEGER NOT NULL,
-        -- Total number of files that are targeted by sonar qube code smell -- rules (java files).
+        -- Total number of files that are targeted by SonarQube code smell -- rules (java files).

     LINES               INTEGER NOT NULL,